Galveston Bay Area: Spain, Mexico, and the Republic of Texas

 Prior to European settlement the area around Galveston Bay was settled by the Karankawa and Atakapan tribes, who lived throughout the Gulf coast region.
 Spanish explorers such as the Rivas-Iriarte expedition and José Antonio de Evia charted the bay and gave it its name.
 In 1816 the pirate Louis-Michel Aury established a settlement on Galveston Island but was soon succeeded by the pirate Jean Lafitte.
 Lafitte transformed Galveston and the bay into a pirate kingdom establishing bases and hide-outs at locations such as Trinity Bay, Clear Lake, and Eagle Point.
 In 1821, however, the United States Navy ousted Lafitte and the colony was largely abandoned.

 Following its declaration of independence from Spain the new nation of Mexico moved to colonize its northern territory of Texas by offering land grants to settlers both from within Mexico and from the nearby United States.
 Small settlements such as Lynchburg and San Jacinto were gradually established around the bay and in 1830 Mexican authorities created a customs and garrison post at Anahuac commanded by Juan Davis Bradburn.
-Conflicts between Bradburn and the settlers in the region led to the Anahuac Disturbances, a prelude to the larger Texas rebellion that was to come.
+Conflicts between Bradburn and the settlers in the region led to the Anahuac Disturbances, a prelude to the larger Texas Revolution that was to come.
 Following a coup in the Mexican government many freedoms previously enjoyed by the Texans were revoked causing Texas to revolt and declare its independence in 1835.
 After a number of battles the Texas army, under the leadership of General Sam Houston, finally defeated the Mexican Army in the Battle of San Jacinto, near modern Pasadena.

 The new Republic of Texas grew rapidly.
 The shores of the bay were initially mostly home to farms and ranches such as the famed Allen Ranch.
 New communities such as Goose Creek (modern Baytown) were established.